We pull up the Stones’ driveway an hour later .

 “Wot’s goin’ on here?” a large security officer asks.

 “The boy on the ground threatened Tom.
 When Huck stepped in, he threw a punch which missed.
 Huck took him down and has him under arrest,” Jimmy has all the facts, intrepid as ever.

 The guard put cuffs on Tommy’s bully brother, leading him out of the room.

 The bully yells, “He’s my brother.
 He’s a runaway.”

 I see an angry white trash adult storming down the ward corridor.

 “Stay with Tom,” I tell Vic.
 Then I grab Jimmy, “We gots to leave.
 Now!”

 In the confusion we make our getaway.
 I lead Jimmy to a seawall beside the Inland Waterway.
-We sit by the water to catch our breath.
+We sit above the water to catch our breath.

-“I kept hearing you liked to fight, but that’s the first time I seen it.”
+“I kept hearing you like to fight, but that’s the first time I seen it.”

 “Hell, first night in juvie I’s in three fights.
 Won ‘em all widout throwin’ a punch.
 That kid right now, he was big.”